 The Universal Chess Interface (UCI) was designed by Stefan Meyer-Kahlen and Rudolf Huber as an open interface between a chess engine and a chess GUI.
 The interface allows chess programmers to focus on writing the chess engine, leaving details such as board setup and play, clock and notation display, and possibly opening book and root-level endgame tablebases play to the GUI.
 Examples of programs on Windows, Linux, and Mac OS with UCI engine support are Arena, ChessBase, and Sigma Chess.
 In August 2010, Chess for Android was the first program to support UCI on the Android platform.

 The Chess Engine Communication Protocol (often simply called the XBoard or WinBoard protocol), designed by Tim Mann and H.G.Muller, provides an alternative protocol between chess engines and a chess GUI.
-In October 2011, Chess for Android was also the first program that introduced XBoard protocol on the Android platform.
+In October 2011, Chess for Android was also the first program to support XBoard on the Android platform.

 Applications for the Android platform (mainly ARM-based devices, although x86-based devices are emerging as well) can be developed in several ways.